×

 We asked expat moms who gave birth in Jordan about their experiences and advice they have for other moms to be.
 They said:

 "Find a doctor you are comfortable with and that uses Farah Hospital.
 Pay the extremely small fee to upgrade to one of the suites.
-I didn't want to leave the hospital it was so luxurious," remarked one expat in Amman.
+I didn't want to leave the hospital it was so luxurious," said one expat in Amman.

 "It is important to research the healthcare system in Jordan before having a baby.
 Make sure to find a doctor or midwife who is experienced in delivering babies in Jordan and who speaks your language.
 It is also important to familiarize yourself with the local customs and traditions related to childbirth and parenting.
 Additionally, it is important to make sure you have access to the necessary supplies and equipment for the baby, such as diapers, formula, and clothing.
-Finally, it is important to build a support network of family and friends who can help you during the pregnancy and after the baby is born," explained one expat living in Jordan.
+Finally, it is important to build a support network of family and friends who can help you during the pregnancy and after the baby is born," remarked one in Jordan.

 Are healthcare services good in Jordan?